-Healthy fats send satiety signals to the brain meaning you feel full faster and easily control portion sizes.
+- Satiety Signals: Healthy fats send signals to the brain indicating you feel full faster and easily control portion sizes.
 Imagine eating a loaf of bread vs. trying to eat a stick of butter.
 Like me, I’m guessing you could get through a lot of bread but would have a bite or two of butter and that would be enough!

-We need healthy fats to build our cell membranes.
+- Builds Cell Membranes: We need healthy fats to build our cell membranes.
 While that doesn’t sound exciting, the membranes are largely responsible for the health and signaling of the cell.
-If you have the wrong fats (like hydrogenated ones) in your diet, your cells are stiffer and unable to function optimally.
+If you have the wrong fats (like hydrogenated for example) in your diet, your cells are stiffer and unable to function optimally.
 This translates to brain fog, poor memory, low energy and a slow metabolism.

 - Do you regularly experience being “hangry?”
 For example, if you’re late to eat or miss a meal you may feel irritated, fatigued and also lightheaded or “off.”